aerogear/aerogear-unifiedpush-server/website/docs/configuring_clients.md

 #### Throubleshooting
 ##### `cordova emulator android` takes forever to install the app into the emulator

-From time to time can happen that the `cordova emulator android` command is not able to install the app into the emulator.
+This can happen when the `cordova emulator android` command is not able to install the app into the emulator.
 To solve the issue, simply close the emulator and run it again with
 ```bash
 emulator @AVDNAME -no-snapshot-load